A brake is a device which slows down and stops the motion of a rotating shaft within a certain time, depending on the entity of the mass to be braked.

 – Caliper brakes – when the mass to be braked requires large discs; the modular versions have one or more calipers operated simultaneously or separately.

 The control can be manual, hydraulic, pneumatic or electromagnetic.

 They can operate in two different ways:

-when the effect (braking) is achieved without control, which causes the brake to disengage.
-These are mainly used as emergency or block brakes
+– spring applied when braking is achieved without control, which causes the brake to disengage.
+These are mainly used as safety or holding brakes.